IHE/RAD.IRA/input/pagecontent/volume-1.md

 #### 1:53.1.1.7 Watcher

-The Watcher listens to events in a session and perform actions according to it business logic.
+The Watcher listens to events in a session and performs actions according to it business logic.
 The specific actions are out of scope of this profile.

 For example, the Watcher consumes the initiation and termination of report contexts and calculates the turnaround time for different types of studies in different departments.
-Another example is that the Watcher monitors how often an Evidence Creator publishes content sharing events and correlates how effective an AI application is with respect to the turnaround time by comparison and time before and after the Evidence Creator is deployed.
+Another example is a Watcher that monitors how often an Evidence Creator publishes content sharing events and correlates how effective an AI application is with respect to the turnaround time by comparing the time before and after the Evidence Creator is deployed.

 When the Watcher starts up, it shall obtain `hub.url` and `hub.topic` to join a reporting session.